psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 - Supports a wide range of **AC and DC components**: lines, 2- and 3-winding transformers, LCC and VSC converters, flexible AC transmission systems, and reactive power compensation
 - Includes advanced attributes such as electrical parameters, flow capacities, fault probabilities, tap settings, and voltage/reactive power control
-Represents corridor constraints, simple and multiple contingency conditions, and flexible network topologies
+- Supports corridor constraints, single and multi-contingency security criteria, and flexible topological configurations.
 - Improved compatibility with other AC grid analysis tools such as **PSS®E** and others, allowing importing and exporting data

 ### 🛠️ Maintenance scheduling

-Enables the **explicit and high-resolution modeling of maintenance schedules**, allowing users to move beyond simplified capacity derating and achieve more accurate planning results.
+Enables **high-resolution maintenance modeling**, replacing simplified derating with explicit scheduling and operational constraints, achieving more accurate planning results.

 - Particularly valuable in contexts where **hourly dynamics and short-term constraints** matter for both operation and expansion planning—helping avoid distortions caused by average availability assumptions.
 - Also supports **system operators and coordination agents** in approving, aggregating, or rescheduling maintenance requests under reliability and feasibility criteria.